eckozero/CLIc/README.md

 There are definitely bugs in the pawn capture.
 Namely pawn captures only work on one side (column +1, not -1).

 Castling is being introduced.
-At the moment there is _white king-side
+At the moment there is _white castling_ only.
-castling_ __only__.
 It also causes the program to crash but that's because I was more excited about committing the change than I was about the necessary amendments to the main loop to make sure it doesn't crash.
 In time though...

 Known bugs/issues as at 24/10/13: